uncomputable/frequency-dict/README.md

 The data is kept up to date with NINJAL.

-### Exclusive dictionaries
+### Unique dictionaries

-I haven't seen dictionaries for CHJ, SHC or NWJC anywhere else.
+Learn how words changed in frequency throughout history (CHJ, SHW).

+Learn about frequent words on the Japanese web (NWJC).

 ### Careful merging of files

-Some corpora are split into multiple files.
-If there is an overlap between files, then we effectively count the same word twice.
-This corrupts the word's frequency rank.

-In this repo, we merge files in a conservative way to prevent double counting.
+When compiling a frequency dictionary, one has to be careful to not count the same word occurrence twice.
+This would corrupt the resulting word frequency.

+The dictionaries in this repo are vetted against double-counting.

 ### Frequency rank cap

-Include words with a frequency rank up to a threshold.
-Ignore all words that are rarer than that.
-This keeps the dictionary small and prevents the Japanese learner from memorizing useless vocabulary :P
+The default dictionaries include the 50k most frequent words only.
+This keeps the files small and the learner focus on what is important: frequent words.
+Language fluency requires around 10k to 20k words of vocabulary.

 ## Included dictionaries